STAMP-project/test-runner/README.md

 * test: run JUnit test, the whole test class or specific test cases methods.
 * coverage: run JaCoCo to compute the instruction coverage of the given test suite or by test methods.
+* mutation score: run PIT to compute the mutation score of the test suite.
+Supporting descartes and gregor mutation engine.
 * JVMArgs: can specify Java Virtual Machine Arguments
 * workingDirectory: can specify where to launch the java process
 * outputStream and errStream: can customize the output stream and the error stream of the java process.